 Anyway, I’ll leave that for a potential logistics post, but I chose Cyprus because Lebanon has only one neighbor accessible over land, and my initial plan for an even more unique side trip to Syria was thwarted.

-I know many fellow country collectors who’ve been recently and said it was much safer than you’d expect (not that I doubted it), so that was not the issue: with their current situation, the visa costs were over $500, way too much for a cheap traveler like me.
+I know many fellow country collectors who had been recently and said it was much safer than you’d expect (not that I doubted it), so that was not the issue: with their situation in 2019, the visa costs were over $500, way too much for a cheap traveler like me.
 I would rather spend that $500 for over 2 weeks all expenses paid in a cheap country.

 So basically, I flew in to Cyprus from Beirut, and then I rented a car to explore the island.